stinkyink/puppet-local/README.md

 Example commands for use with Vagrant:

-    $ # Do steps in Setup stage of README
+    $ # Do steps in Setup stage of README - note also install puppet
     $ vagrant up
     $ vagrant ssh
     $ cd /etc/puppet